 PA taken immediately post cementation shows that bone contacts implant threads (Fig.5 (3 months 3 weeks postop)).

 CBCT taken 12 months post cementation (16 months postop) shows implant threads being covered by the bone (Fig.6 (sagittal section; D: distal), 7 (coronal section; buccal on the left of the figure)).
+When the lower left FPD is failing, the patient complains that she cannot masticate well on the right side (Fig.8).
+It appears that there is no occlusal contact involving implant crowns at #2 or 31 (Fig.9 *).

 Return to Upper Molar Immediate Implant,